zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/Open-source MapReduce.md

 2. Run Tunnel to import data to the input table.

-    The data in the data.txt text file to be imported is as follows:
+    The data in the data.txt file to be imported is as follows:

     ```
     hello maxcompute
     hello mapreduce
     ```

-    you can use the `Tunnel command` at the MaxCompute console to import data from data.txt to wc\_in.
+    Use the `Tunnel command` on the MaxCompute console to import data from data.txt to wc\_in.

     ```
     tunnel upload data.txt wc_in;